ABISHEKANBALAGAN/Leigh_syndrome/docs/troubleshooting.md

-I'll integrate the Docker troubleshooting content into your existing troubleshooting guide.
+I'll integrate the Docker troubleshooting content into the existing troubleshooting guide.
 Here's the updated comprehensive version:

 # Troubleshooting Guide